Boston Premises Liability

 Boston Premises Liability Lawyer

 The attorneys at DiBella Law Offices, P.C., understand how a life can be changed after one accident on someone else’s property.
 When a property owner’s negligence was to blame, we are highly skilled at securing compensation for our deserving clients.
-Make a call to our office at (617) 870-0907 to schedule a free consultation with a Boston slip-and-fall attorney.
+Make a call to our office at (617) 870-0907 to schedule a free consultation with a Boston premises liability attorney.

 Due to the climate in New England, property owners are expected to provide reasonably safe passage to guests and residents during winter.
 This includes but is not limited to removal of snow and ice in a timely manner, debris removal, proper lighting, safety rails as needed, and maintaining walkways free of damage such as potholes, cracks or uneven surfaces, and trash.